nextremy/uniswap-dashboard/README.md

 ### Running locally

 Ensure that a recent version of [Node.js](https://nodejs.org/en) is installed on your system.
-To set up and run the dashboard, run the following script:
+To set up and run the dashboard after cloning the repository, run the following script:
 ```
 npm install
 npm run build